 - The available equity in your home

-- Remortgaging can give you a better rate on your entire mortgage, meaning you pay less on your monthly mortgage repayment or you can apply for a shorter overall term
+- Remortgaging can give you a better rate on your entire mortgage, meaning you could pay less on your monthly mortgage repayment or you could apply for a shorter overall term

 - Your borrowing is consolidated under the same arrangement which can be easier to manage than a further advance, where you might have 2 different rates in effect over different periods of time